ShakirovMuhammadiyor/localhost/README.md

 # Transcend the constraints of time

-### This repo was designed to work with PHP-staff, but you may do the same with any other language as well.
+**Let's get right to the topic (you might have already understood what this repository is all about) 💡**

-**So, let's get right to the topic (you might have already understood what this repository is all about) 💡**
+_This repo was designed to work with PHP-staff, but you may do the same with any other language as well._

 _Here's the basic representation of the whole process._